RansisPoe/PathOfAtlas/README.md

 - [ ] undo/redo
 - [x] allocate multiple connected nodes with a single click
 - [ ] unallocate multiple connected nodes with a single click
+- [ ] highlight shortest path to nodes on mouseover

 ## Local Development